Thursday, November 08, 2018

-My father spent his entire career in journalism except for a stint in the Air Force during World War II.
-At a young age, I knew about the importance of the Fourth Estate.
-I knew about liable and slander, stopping the presses, deadlines, and the importance of punctuation.
-I knew a great deal about putting a newspaper together.
-I had respect for what my father and his colleagues did every day in getting the news out into the world.
+We are very, very fortunate.
+However, it is important never to allow our freedoms to be cast off or to take them for granted.
+I learned early about the freedom of the press, because my father was a journalist.
+Dad spent his entire career in journalism except for a stint in the Air Force during World War II.
+By the time I learned to read I was aware of the dangers of liable and slander.
+I heard stories first hand of the drama of stopping the presses.
+I was aware of deadlines and the importance of punctuation.
+I visited the newspaper offices where my father worked and learned a great deal about putting a newspaper together.
+I had respect for the work my father and his colleagues did every day in getting the news out into the world.

 The world has changed considerably since my father retired.
 Newspapers have lost circulation and many have gone under.
 Yet, we get the news faster than ever before.
 The news is available from many sources now--from the internet, from television, from Twitter, from self-proclaimed "experts" on blogs.